immersivera/perfect-copy/README.md

-# WP Content Porter
+# Clone & Export

-WP Content Porter is a WordPress plugin designed to simplify the process of duplicating and transferring content between WordPress sites.
+Clone & Export is a WordPress plugin designed to simplify the process of duplicating and transferring content between WordPress sites.
 It offers a streamlined, user-friendly approach to content migration through a JSON-based export/import system that preserves all essential content components.

 ## Features